Group Therapy for Teens in Redondo Beach

 How Does Group Therapy for Teens Operate?

 Group therapy is a useful clinical practice for teens with mental health issues because peer groups are a natural setting for young adults.
+Group offers provide a safe and supportive environment.
 Typically, groups are made up of young people who:

-The goal of group therapy is to promote maturity and independence through interactions between peers and the therapist in a safe environment.
+The goal of group therapy is to promote maturity and independence through peer interactions and therapist guidance in a safe environment.
+Group therapy allows teens to discuss challenges and experiences from their daily lives.
 At the beginning of the group, communication usually radiates outward toward the group members from the formal group leader, the therapist.
-As time goes by it becomes “circular,” with the participants mediating and showing interest in each other.
+As time goes by, it becomes “circular,” with the participants mediating and showing interest in each other.
 This change in communication indicates the group process.
+Group therapy settings typically have five to ten members to reinforce peer connections and allow the therapist to observe each member individually.

 Core Strategies